Anonymous-KDD-Causal/randomized-experiments/README.md

 - **HCM-ReR**: Hierarchical Clustering Matching Re-Randomization - An enhanced version of HCM.
 It uses hierarchical clustering to form pairs and re-randomizes treatment assignments within pairs
 - **PWD-ReR**: Principal Component Weighted Distance Re-Randomization - Complete re-randomization with PCA-weighted balance criteria

+The Real Data Analysis can be found in the real_data_analysis.R

 ## Installation

 ```r